 Even though bath culture was a key part of Roman life, the Ottoman empire in Turkey popularized the tradition by making hammams available to people of all statuses.
 The Ottomans were inspired by their religion and followed their own rules for cleanliness.
 They believed bathing was a purification ritual that should be completed before prayer.
 Where the Romans preferred one large central bath, the Turks preferred smaller bathhouses scattered around the city.
 This is why many hammams can be found next to mosques to this day.

 Roman Baths vs. Turkish Baths

 Roman baths generally featured four main areas: 1) a reception room, or apodyterium, 2) a hot room called a caldarium, 4) a warm room, or tepidarium, and 4) a cold room known as a frigidarium.
-Bathers moved through these rooms, where temperature changes stimulated the flow of blood and encouraged the body to sweat out impurities.
+Bathers moved through these rooms, where temperature changes simulated a modern sauna and assisted the flow of blood and encouraged the body to sweat out impurities.